ACCOUNTING ENTRIES

 ILLUSTRATION (1)

-Sunshine Co. decided to charge depreciation according to depreciation fund method.
-The depreciation fund invest are expected to earn an interest of 5% p.a.
-The sink Fund table shows that Tshs 0.180975.
-If invested yearly at 5% p.a produce Tshs 1 at the end of 5 years.
-The investments are sold at the end of 5th year.
-For sum Tshs 65,000 A new plant was purchased for Tshs 120,000 on 1.12010.
+Sunshine Co. decided to charge depreciation according to the depreciation fund method.
+The depreciation fund investments are expected to earn an interest of 5% p.a.
+The sinking fund table shows that Tshs 0.180975, if invested yearly at 5% p.a, produces Tshs 1 at the end of 5 years.
+The investments are sold at the end of the 5th year for sum Tshs 65,000.
+A new plant was purchased for Tshs 120,000 on 1.1.2010.
 The scrap of the old plant realizes Tshs 17,000.
-You are required to prepare:-
+You are required to prepare:

 1. Plant a/c